mbsantiago/whombat/back/CONTRIBUTING.md

 ## Get Started

+This guide focuses on backend development.
+If you are working across both the backend and frontend, use the root-level workflows in the repository `README.md`.

 Ready to contribute?
 Here's how to set up `whombat` for local development.

 1. Fork the `whombat` repo on GitHub.